B.A. in Christian Ministry

 Pursue Your Calling Through Regent’s Christian Ministry Degree Program

 You’ve got a heart for Christ and a desire to serve others.
-Regent’s Bachelor of Arts (B.A.) in Christian Ministry will prepare you for ministry as you grow in knowledge, faith and leadership.
-Through this ministry degree, you’ll build a strong foundation in biblical and theological studies and develop the skillset needed to become well-trained, well-grounded, and well-equipped for your unique calling.
+Regent’s Bachelor of Arts (B.A.) in Christian Ministry can prepare you for ministry as you grow in knowledge, faith and leadership.
+Through this ministry degree, you can build a strong foundation in biblical and theological studies and develop the skillset needed to become well-trained, well-grounded, and well-equipped for your unique calling.

 GROW YOUR KNOWLEDGE